 - Addresses: Various locations in Chicagoland

 Perfect for a child with sensory processing issues.
-Every month, the theaters show family-friendly movies with the lights on and the sounds lower than usual.
+On the second and fourth Saturdays of every month, the theaters show family-friendly movies with the lights on and the sounds lower than usual.

 Sensory Sundays